AMIE was founded in 1996

 The History of AMIE

-Internationally Amie is recognised by numerous meat, poultry and export associations and councils.
+Globally AMIE is recognised by numerous meat, poultry, and export associations and councils.

 - Tariff determination